ai-hero/moments/README.md

 Example:
 ```
-Observation: "A user posts a photo."
+Observation: A user posts a photo.
 ```